HimanshuMishra123/aws-devops-zero-to-hero/day-25/cloudwatch-cloudtrail-aws config.md

 - **AWS Config:** Configuration tracking and compliance monitoring.
 - **AWS CloudTrail:** User activity and API call logging.
 - **Amazon CloudWatch:** Performance monitoring and operational health.

+Config reports on WHAT has changed, whereas CloudTrail reports on WHO made the change, WHEN, and from WHICH location.
+Cloudwatch reports what is happening in current.